Networking

 .
 Traffic filtering caters for five exceptions to this:

-- Explicitly white listing traffic from certain countries
+- Explicitly allowing traffic only from certain countries

-- Explicitly black listing traffic from certain countries
+- Explicitly denying traffic from certain countries (blacklisting)

 - Forcing traffic to flow via your load balancer(s) rather than hitting servers directly